garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Persistence.md

 Object-oriented Models & Serialization![[Pasted image 20231102153010.png]]

-Read or write whole objects from or to a stream of bytes, which is suitable to be streamed to a file on dis
+Read or write whole objects from or to a stream of bytes, which is suitable to be streamed to a file on disk or over a network

+In Python, we can use `Pickle` library
+- `pickle.dump(object, outfile)`
+- `object - pickle.load(infile)`
+	-